 Types of Management Reports

-As discussed above, management reports are made considering the nature, volume and purpose of the data.
-Keeping in mind the following questions-
+As discussed above, the preparation of management reports considers the nature, volume and purpose of the data.
+Keeping in mind the following questions:

 - Why is it being prepared?